-- a) Single storey extensions to terraced dwellings will be restricted to 3m in projection along a mutual boundary. - b) Extensions of more than one storey will normally be refused where the proposal runs along a mutual boundary unless it can be demonstrated that the specific circumstances of the site and the proposal would ensure that there would be no detrimental impact on either the character or amenity of the area. - c) Proposals for extensions to end-terrace properties will be subject to these standards unless it can be demonstrated that the specific circumstances of the site and the proposal justify a departure from the above. - d) In general, on non-traditional and group-terraced dwellings: - Extensions should not project forward of any established building line. - Single-storey extensions will be restricted to 3m in projection from the rear wall of the original dwelling. - Two-storey extensions to grouped terrace properties will not normally be acceptable.
+a) Single storey extensions to terraced dwellings will be restricted to 3m in projection along a mutual boundary.

+b) Extensions of more than one storey will normally be refused where the proposal runs along a mutual boundary unless it can be demonstrated that the specific circumstances of the site and the proposal would ensure that there would be no detrimental impact on either the character or amenity of the area.

+c) Proposals for extensions to end-terrace properties will be subject to these standards unless it can be demonstrated that the specific circumstances of the site and the proposal justify a departure from the above.

+d) In general, on non-traditional and group-terraced dwellings:

-Terraced Dwellings
+Rear & Side Extensions Terraced Dwellings